 Effect of other prescribed or over-the-counter medications on warfarin.

-(such as aspirin or ibuprofen) may increase your risk of bleeding.
-You can
+- Over-the-counter anti-inflammatory medications (such as aspirin, ibuprofen, naprosen, goody’s powder) may increase your risk of bleeding.

 Tell Your Doctor All the Medications You Take